1Dedios/Tip-Calculator/README.md

 - ✅ To make a calculator app that could calculate any bill total along with a corresponding tip and be split in any number of ways. 🎉
 - ✅ Show off some design skills 🎨
-- Responsive design for mobile.
+- ✅ Responsive design for mobile.
-    - However, the plus (+) and minus (-) are not centered on my iphone 13  pro max
+    - However, the plus (+) and minus (-) are not centered on my iphone 13  pro max.
+Even though, it does look properly aligned in the dev tools.

 <br>